Android Nougat Rolls Out To All Sony Xperia XA Models, Two XA Ultra Variants

 Other Sony Xperia XA Ultra Models Still Without Nougat

 Android Nougat was first made available to Xperia XA Ultra but, as aforementioned, not to all variants.
 Android Authority reported that only the F3211 and F3212 models can download the update as of the moment.
 This means that only the European versions can be updated to the latest OS, while the F3215 and F3216 models for Asia and Global will have to wait.
 The F3213 variant for the U.S. also cannot download the update yet.
-These models though should not wait too long before Android Nougat rolls out to all of them.
+These models should not have too long a wait before Android Nougat rolls out to all of them.

-The same with the Xperia XA, the Ultra variants should get the new features of Android Nougat with the Build Number 36.1.A.0.179, per GSM Arena.
+The same with the Xperia XA; the Ultra variants should get the new features of Android Nougat with the Build Number 36.1.A.0.179, per GSM Arena.
 You just have to wait for the notification saying that the update is available for download.

 [Featured Image by Andri Koolme/Flickr/Cropped and Resized/CC BY 2.0]